Free standard shipping and returns on all orders

 What are resinous and balsamic notes?

-Resinous and balsamic notes are essential in the creation of oriental, amber, and gourmand perfumes.
-Their versatility allows them to be combined with other ingredients to enrich and balance compositions.
-Furthermore, as base notes, They act as fixatives, providing longevity and depth to the perfume.
+Resinous and balsamic notes are fundamental in the creation of oriental, amber, and gourmand perfumes.
+Their versatility allows them to combine with other ingredients to enrich and balance compositions.
+Additionally, as base notes, they act as fixatives, providing longevity and depth to the perfume.

-• Incense: With a mystical, smoky and slightly spicy aroma.
+• Frankincense: With a mystical, smoky, and slightly spicy aroma.

 • Labdanum: Intense, with animalic and amber touches.